 Don’t assume that, as an MLM representative, you will be covered by the liability insurance or other protections that the MLM company has in place to protect its own assets.
 Carefully check the policies and agreement, because you may find that you need to seek ways to protect yourself in the event someone sues you as a result of harm that came from using a product or some other reason.

-If an MLM independent rep doesn’t form an LLC or corporation for the business, that individual and the business will be considered one legal and tax-paying entity.
+If an MLM independent rep doesn’t form a Limited Liability Company (LLC) or C Corporation for the business, that individual and the business will be considered one legal and tax-paying entity.
 In other words, there’s no separation between the individual and the business, so the owner’s personal assets could be at stake if something goes awry.